boofun.analysis.fourier

 convolution(f, g)

-Compute the convolution of two Boolean functions.
+Compute the Fourier coefficients of the convolution of two Boolean functions.

 dominant_coefficients(f[, top_k, threshold])